Hometown: Houston, TX

 What drew you to the Robertson Program?

-Much of my high school career was spent participating in activities that I believed had the greatest impact on the greatest number of people.
+Much of my high school career was spent participating in political activities that I believed had the greatest impact on the greatest number of people.
 My extracurriculars taught me that an individual, even a high school student with limited resources and connections, could make a world of difference to friends and neighbors in their school, community, and state.
 The Robertson Program’s commitment to embolden and recognize those who strive for impactful community engagement is unmatched by any other scholarship.
-During orientation at Robertson Finalist Weekend, I was astounded by my fellow finalists: each one of them had their own unique story as to how they made a difference in the lives of others during their short four years of high school.
-It was then that I not only realized I had found a family, but found a lifelong group of leaders who will strive to make a positive difference in all their future endeavors.
+During orientation at Robertson Finalist Weekend, I was astounded by my fellow finalists: each one of them had a unique story as to how they made a difference in the lives of others during their short four years of high school.
+It was then that I not only realized I had found a community I wanted to be a part of, but found a lifelong group of leaders who will strive to make a positive difference in all their endeavors.